Skip to main content

 “ Nervous?
 Did you offend your wife again?”

-“ No No, so many responsibilities.
+“ No, no, so many responsibilities.
 So much to do.
-A huge change coming our way.”
+A huge change is coming our way.”

 “ Pandit Chakrapani Mishra!”
-Kunwar Pratap stood scrutinizing his friend. “ What help can I do?”
+Kunwar Pratap stood scrutinising his friend. “ What help can I offer?”

 “ You can tell me what to do and what not to do.”